GavinHuttley/tib/source/contribute.rst

 How to Contribute
 *****************

-.. sidebar:: How to ask for help related to these notes
+.. margin:: How to ask for help related to these notes

     .. index::
         pair: How to ask for help related to these notes; screencasts